JETSCAPE/SummerSchool2023/July19_Hydro/README.md

   - iii.
 Setup with different parameter files
 - **Part IV.
 Run the X-SCAPE framework**
   - Exercise 1.
 Run 3DGlauber, get some intuition on the dynamical initial condition.
   - Exercise 2.
-Run X-SCPAE code, get some intuition on the soft-hard correlations in small systems.
+Run X-SCPAE code of 3DGlauber + iMATTER, get some intuition on the soft-hard correlations in small systems.
   - Exercise 3.
 Run full X-SCAPE code, understand the whole process, and get some results.

 - **Homework**